 Thrush is very common and, fortunately, it is highly sensitive to over the counter antifungal agents.

-However some species of thrush on the other hand are commonly resistant to the usual medications.
+However, some species of thrush, on the other hand, are commonly resistant to the usual medications.
 Infections with these other types of recurrent thrush are more likely to be recurrent because of treatment failure.
-Conditions that effect the woman’s immune system, such as pregnancy and antibiotic use are associated with recurrent thrush, whilst diseases such as diabetes, cancers and HIV, or drugs such as steroids, immunosuppressants, and the combined pill may also affect immune function leading to recurrent thrush.
+Conditions that affect the woman’s immune system, such as pregnancy and antibiotic use are associated with recurrent thrush, whilst diseases such as diabetes, cancers and HIV, or drugs such as steroids, immunosuppressants, and the combined pill may also affect immune function leading to recurrent thrush.